benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 ### Creating & Managing Pipelines / Workflows

 For example, Azure DevOps has the concept of _secure files_ in order to be able to download and read files (like certificates) during pipeline runs.
 There is a feature under secure files called _Properties_ which is [completely undocumented](https://stackoverflow.com/questions/53537035/access-azure-devops-secure-file-properties).
-Another example of how [the services investment in itself is low](#the-services-investment-in-itself).
+This is another example of how [the investment in itself is low](#the-services-investment-in-itself).

 ### Secret / Variable Management
 Like the [Documentation](#documentation) section, pipeline secrets and variables in Azure DevOps are managed outside the repository in the `Library` section, with their own permission structure.
 Secrets are "_optionally_" secret and must be manually locked in order to actually hide them and must be replaced.
 If they aren't locked, they're a variable and viewable.